 Thinking in terms of a successful outcome requires one to:

-Keep the focus on the purpose of the crew’s assignment as it relates to the overall incident action plan.[tweet this]
+Keep your focus on the purpose of your assignment as it relates to the overall incident action plan.[tweet this]

 How long it should take for a task to be completed is based on many factors (which I will write about separately in a future article).
 It is important to place a time expectation on task completion, especially if the conditions of the incident are fast-moving and deteriorating.